 o Data security (how safe is the data?), and finally

 o Data access (who can access the data?).

-Unleashing the full potential of data and/or customer information can be successfully accomplished by embedding a Data Management Platform (DMP) which acts as the command center of the marketing integrations, by centralizing the increasingly complex network of integrations, platform experts, and regulations.
+Unleashing the full potential of data and customer information can be successfully accomplished by embedding a Data Management Platform (DMP) which acts as the command center of the marketing integrations, by centralizing the increasingly complex network of integrations, platform experts, and regulations.

 How to turn fear into opportunity!

 The GDPR propaganda circulating in the marketing sphere is mostly negative and the impending regulation changes are being considered with a sense of apprehension.
 In this PoV, Capgemini and Relay42 showcase how marketers should step out of their zone of restrictions and view the GDPR as an opportunity to bring about a much-needed revamp in responsible marketing.
-This will ensure that they can differentiate themselves as a company that is committed to a mutually beneficial customer relation and exchange of value.
+This will ensure that they can differentiate themselves as a company that is committed to a mutually beneficial customer relations and exchange of value.

-Speaking about the opportunities presented by the GDPR and what marketing can do about it, Ron Tolido, CTO, Insights & Data, states “GDPR offers companies a unique chance to rework their customer strategy, changing a reactive stance into a proactive one.
+Speaking about the opportunities presented by the GDPR and what marketing can do about it, Ron Tolido, CTO, Insights & Data, states: “GDPR offers companies a unique chance to rework their customer strategy, changing a reactive stance into a proactive one.
 It means re-engaging in a real-time dialogue with their customers, based on genuine transparency and openness, secure personal data, free choice and personalization.
-This is an approach that is best enabled by the appropriate use of technology – using a nuanced, robust data management platform.”
+This is an approach that is best enabled by the appropriate use of technology, using a nuanced, robust data management platform.”

 Spreading the word

 To help your clients and customers understand the implications of the upcoming General Data Protection Regulations, especially in the marketing domain, please share the GDPR PoV that we have created in collaboration with Relay 42.
 With our insights and key recommendations, we hope to help our clients discover how they can leverage the changes being brought about by the GDPR by re-establishing a lasting customer relationship, built on trust and openness.